ThomasBittner1/KangarooDocumentation/kangaroo/docs/builder.md

 ## Custom Functions
 You can create your own functions in Python and declare your own arguments and builder buttons.
 But that's another topic, shown in **Python**

+# Tricks

+## Selection Templates
+Selection Templates is the ST button on the right.
+By default it lets you select all the functions until LoadDeformers or all the functions until before Clean.
+And with right mouse click you can define your own selection templates.
+The clean() functions are basically cleaning the scene.
+You'll learn more about it later, but for some things like muscle joints or debugging skinCluster it's great to just build until before clean.

+## Undo + Run Selected
+If you building the whole character and it just breaks at once function, you can just fix for example the python code or attributes, and run *Undo+Run Selected*, without having to run everything from the beginning.
+Basically the builder remembers the undo "position" before each function and then later can do lots of undos in a row until he'll get to wherever it was before the function.
+Unfortunately that doesn't work whenever the function does somethign that's not undo supported such as importing something.